dmpv/softpro-swift-styleguide/README.md

 3. **Abbreviations**

-   Abbreviations are prohibited (with list of exceptions)
+   Abbreviations are prohibited (with list of exceptions):
    ```swift
    // bad
    var subs: Subscription